-Honour, respect and trust are three things you should live by.
-You should never betray the trust of others, unless of course, they are an axe murdering serial killer, then it’s OK.
-Being seen as trustworthy unlocks so many potential opportunities, be they friendships, partnerships or insights.
-Being the rock means you have the respect of others and they will want to help and promote you, without you even having to ask.
+Honour, respect, and trust are three things you should live by.
+You should never betray the trust of others unless, of course, they are an ax murdering serial killer, then it’s OK.
+Being seen as trustworthy unlocks so many potential opportunities, be they friendships, partnerships, or insights.
+Being the rock means you have the respect of others, and they will want to help and promote you without you even having to ask.

 Someone who cannot laugh at themselves is someone you don’t want to know.

-The elevator pitch is the ability to explain your whole purpose in the time it takes to tell someone on an elevator.
-Literally meaning about one minute.
+The elevator pitch is the ability to explain your whole purpose in the time it takes to tell someone on an elevator, which means about one minute.

 My elevator pitch for greatworklife.com would be:

 “Sharing with people how to achieve their version of greatness in their work and personal life.
 Whether you want to be a leader, be your own boss or simply have great personal relationships, I want to share my experience and that of others with the world?”